-able to achieve efficiencies in its manufacturing operations and distillery operations, which resulted to better margins.
+Questions Answers (Given by the President, Mr. Bernard D. Marquez) How was the Company able to turnaround from huge losses?
+The focus last year was primarily on the core business of the Company, which is gin, and the core brand, Ginebra San Miguel.
+As a result of this focus, the volume of Ginebra San Miguel grew by 9%.
+The Company was also able to achieve efficiencies in its manufacturing operations and distillery operations, which resulted to better margins.
 These two combined factors resulted to a profitable operating income for last year.
 How did the first quarter of the year perform?
 What will be the outlook for the rest of the year?
 The momentum that the Company achieved last year continues to the first quarter of this year.
 Revenues grew 2% against last year and that operating income of Php94 Million is more than double that of the same period of last year.
 April-May performance continues to be sustained in terms of growth and that Management expects this to be better as the months come by.

-11. Result of Annual/Special Stockholders' Meeting's Resolutions62
+11. Result of Annual/Special Stockholders' Meeting's Resolutions63

-12. Resolution 13.
+1 .2.
+Resolution 13.
 Approving 14.
 Dissenting 15.
 Abstaining 16.
 Approval of the Minutes of the 2013 Regular Stockholders' Meeting 17.
 84.21% 18.
 None 19.
 None 20.
 Presentation of the Annual report 21.
 84.21% 22.
 None 23.
 None 24.
 Approval of the Amendment to Article III of the Amended Articles of Incorporation of the Corporation to change the Principal Office of the Corporation from Metro Manila, Philippines to 3 rd and 6 th Floors, San Miguel Properties Centre, St. Francis Street, Ortigas Center, Mandaluyong City, Philippines 25.
 84.21% 26.
 None 27.
 None 28.
-Approval of the Amendment to Article I, Section 1 of the Amended By-Laws of the Corporation to change the date of the regular meetings of the stockholders from second Thursday of May to last Thursday of 29.
+Approval of the Amendment to Article I, Section 1 of the Amended By-Laws of the Corporation to change the date of the regular meetings of the stockholders from second Thursday of May to last Thursday of May 29.
 84.21% 30.
 None 31.
 None 32.
-Ratification of acts and proceedings of the Board of Directors and Corporate Officers 33.
+Ratification of acts and proceedings of the Board of Directors and 33.
 84.21% 34.
 None 35.
-None 36.
-Appointment of External Auditors - R.G.
-Manabat & Co.
-37. 84.21% 38.
-None 39.
-None 40.
-Election of Directors 41.
-84.21% 42.
-None 43.
 None